prioritizr/prioritizr/docs/reference/add_asym_connectivity_penalties.md

 ## Data format

-The argument to `data` can be specified using several different formats.
+The following formats can be used to specify `data`.

 - `data` as a `matrix`/`Matrix` object:

-  where rows and columns represent different planning units and the value of each cell represents the strength of connectivity between two different planning units.
+  Here rows and columns correspond to different planning units and cell values denote the strength of connectivity between two planning units.
   Cells that occur along the matrix diagonal are treated as weights which indicate that planning units are more desirable in the solution.
-The argument to `zones` can be used to control the strength of connectivity between planning units in different zones.
-The default argument for `zones` is to treat planning units allocated to different zones as having zero connectivity.
+  With this format, `zones` can be used to control the strength of connectivity between planning units in different zones.
+Note that the default for `zones` is to treat planning units allocated to different zones as having zero connectivity.

 - `data` as a `data.frame` object:

-  containing columns that are named `"id1"`, `"id2"`, and `"boundary"`.
-  Here, each row denotes the connectivity between a pair of planning units (per values in the `"id1"` and `"id2"` columns) following the *Marxan* format.
-If the argument to `x` contains multiple zones, then the `"zone1"` and `"zone2"` columns can optionally be provided to manually specify the connectivity values between planning units when they are allocated to specific zones.
-If the `"zone1"` and `"zone2"` columns are present, then the argument to `zones` must be `NULL`.
+  Here rows correspond to a pair of planning units and columns provide information about each pair of planning units.
+In particular, `data` must have the columns: `"id1"`, `"id2"`, and `"boundary"`.
+The `"id1"` and `"id2"` columns contain identifiers (indices) for a pair of planning units, and the `"boundary"` column contains the strength of connectivity between them (following the *Marxan* format).
+If `x` has multiple zones, then the `"zone1"` and `"zone2"` columns can optionally be provided to manually specify the connectivity values between planning units when they are allocated to particular zones.
+  Note that if the `"zone1"` and `"zone2"` columns are present, then `zones` must be `NULL`.

 - `data` as an `array` object:

-  containing four-dimensions where cell values indicate the strength of connectivity between planning units when they are assigned to specific management zones.
+  Here a four-dimension array is used to specify connectivity data, where cell values indicate the strength of connectivity between planning units when they are assigned to specific management zones.
   The first two dimensions (i.e., rows and columns) indicate the strength of connectivity between different planning units and the second two dimensions indicate the different management zones.
-  Thus the `data[1, 2, 3, 4]` indicates the strength of connectivity
-  between planning unit 1 and planning unit 2 when planning unit 1 is assigned to zone 3 and planning unit 2 is assigned to zone 4.
+Thus the `data[1, 2, 3, 4]` indicates the strength of connectivity between planning unit 1 and planning unit 2 when planning unit 1 is assigned to zone 3 and planning unit 2 is assigned to zone 4.

 ## References